 With the lake water levels up in all the Great Lakes, it’s been a time of change and discovery.
-The shifting sands have revealed sunken ships that we never saw before.
-The high water has caused erosion which has forced shoreline owners to erect seawalls along the beach.
-It also changed the minds of some folks who decided not to put up boat hoists in the bay fearing they would never see their boat again if a fierce storm blew in.
+The shifting sands have revealed sunken ships that we have never seen before.
+The high water has caused erosion, forcing shoreline owners to erect seawalls along the beach.
+It also changed the minds of some folks who decided not to put up boat hoists on Saginaw Bay, fearing they would never see their boat again if a fierce storm blew in.

 However, the high lake levels have also revealed a new abundance of small Petoskey stones in Saginaw Bay and other Great Lakes beaches where these were seldom seen before.
-These are mixed in with the small pebbles and gravel at the water’s edge.
-Especially near new seawalls.
+These are mixed with the small pebbles and gravel at the water’s edge, especially near new seawalls.
 This is a new development between Sleeper and Port Crescent State Parks in the beach areas.
 This phenomenon is occurring on other beaches besides the northwest shores of Lake Michigan.

 Why Are Petoskey Stones Suddenly So Prevelent On Saginaw Bay?

-The truth is that the stones have always been prevalent in Saginaw Bay.
+The truth is that the stones have always been in Saginaw Bay.
 Just they were buried by sand and silt.
-The high lake levels have moved some of the sand around to reveal gravel beds.
-However so has all the work on erecting hundreds of sea walls along the shore.
+The high lake levels have moved some sand around to reveal gravel beds.
+However, so has all the work erecting hundreds of sea walls along the shore.
 The net result is that these little fossilized wonders are seeing the light of day.

 Erosion from high lake levels reveals hidden stones every 20 to 30 years.
 The beaches will be almost devoid of rocks when the water levels recede.
-But, even today, it’s easy to find them since the water is revealing them as it rises.
+But, even today, it’s easy to find them since the water reveals them as it rises.
 All you have to do is take a few steps into the water.

 These are small stones.
-Ideal for a quick polish and to make into jewelry or to place in a terrarium with tiny plants in their native state.
+It is ideal for a quick polish and to make into jewelry or to place in a terrarium with tiny plants in their native state.

 What is a Petoskey Stone?

 A Petoskey stone is a rock and a fossil made up of Hexagonaria percarinata, a fossilized rugose coral.
 It is commonly pebble-shaped.
 Glaciers ripped stones from the bedrock, ground down their rough edges, and deposited them in the northern portions of Michigan’s lower peninsula.
-Complete fossilized coral colony heads have been discovered in the parent rocks for the Petoskey stones in the same places of Michigan.
+As a result, complete fossilized coral colony heads have been discovered in the parent rocks for the Petoskey stones in the same places of Michigan.

 Petoskey stones are found in the Traverse Group’s Gravel Point Formation.
 They are coral reef remnants that were initially deposited during the Devonian period.
 The stone seems like an ordinary grey limestone when dry, but when wet or polished with lapidary processes, the mottled pattern of the six-sided coral fossils is revealed.
 These stones are used to make jewelry and other decorative items.
-Other types of fossilized coral such as the Cheboygan Stone are also prevalent in the northern Great Lakes.
+Different types of fossilized coral, such as the Cheboygan Stone, are also prevalent in the northern Great Lakes.

 How to Polish Petoskey Stones By Hand